Where We Eat

 Etto

-One of our favourite casual dining spot in Dublin.
-Some top produce from home and abroad, Italian inspired, Delicious food and great value.
+One of our favourite casual dining spots in Dublin.
+Some top produce from home and abroad, Italian inspired, delicious food and great value.
 Some interesting wines and friendly service means Etto has never let us down.

 Grano